gearglow/ReptiliaWithATwist/The List.md

 "Are you sure this will work, Ellie?"
 Hermione asked nervously.

 "I'm like 99% sure," Elysia replied with a grin.
-"Your passive linking is solid, and your active sendings are loud and clear.
+"Your passive linking is solid, and your active linking is loud and clear.
 It's just like diving into a memory, yeah?
 You've done that before."

 "I know," Hermione pouted.
 "You know how I get, though."